CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 - Always use the parent transceiver name for configuration; for example, use swp1 not swp1s0.
 {{%/notice%}}

 To set the temperature threshold for a single port, run the `nv set platform transceiver <transceiver-id> temperature setpoint` command.
 You can set a value between 30 and 80.
-The temperature threshold for a must be below the module advertised high warning threshold.
+The temperature threshold for an interface must be below the module advertised high warning threshold.
 If you configure the setpoint to be above the module advertised high temperature warning threshold, the FAN algorithm uses the module advertised threshold.

 ```
 cumulus@switch:~$ nv set platform transceiver swp2 temperature setpoint 60